 - Extremely thin film provides excellent scratch resistance.

 - Heat rating of 350°-400° F. Rating increases the longer the sealer has cured.
 Always test a section to guarantee any heat tolerance.

 - Amperseal is sold in Quart Kits and Gallon Kits, as well as individual components.

-- BaseCoat: Must use the Surebond Primer first.
+- Optional Component: BaseCoat: Must use the Surebond Primer first.
 BaseCoat will do a few things- helps fill in any pinholes in the concrete surface, as well as blocks the Finish Coat from color enhancing the concrete.
 The concrete will maintain the natural coloring as it did when dry and un-sealed.